brenoguim/flexclass/README.md

 - Document customization infrastructure
 - Make aligner constexpr?
 I suspect it can be much more efficient than it is now
 - Add support passing arguments to the array constructor
-- All inputs to `make` are moved into an intermediate representation before being moved to the actual result.
-So we get two moves.
-Get rid of that.